Nish-19/Nish-19.github.io/_posts/2021-02-14-BERTology Transfer Learning in Natural Language Processing.md

 Before diving into it, let us set up our environment for running BERT.

-We will use Pytorch and HuggingFace for running BERT.
+We will use both Pytorch and Tensorflow 2.0 with Hugging Face for running BERT.
-HuggingFace is a NLP startup which release open source NLP state-of-the-art models which can be used by anyone.
+Hugging Face is a NLP startup which release open source NLP state-of-the-art models which can be used by anyone.

 | ![huggingface](https://user-images.githubusercontent.com/41947720/107882891-d692bc80-6f11-11eb-807d-ebc50d6d8bd4.png) |
 |:--:|